We're here to support

 How will canceled SAT/ACT tests impact the admissions process?

-Due to severely limited opportunities for standardized testing this year, Johns Hopkins has adopted a 1-year test-optional policy for the Class of 2025 (students applying for entry in the fall of 2021).
+Due to severely limited opportunities for standardized testing, Johns Hopkins has extended our test-optional policy for the Class of 2026 (students applying for entry in the fall of 2022).

 For more information, visit our standardized testing information webpage.